Serendip Sanctuary

-Background & Origins
+Background and origins

-Serendip Sanctuary is located in the traditional Country of the Wadawurrung People.
-Wadawurrung Country covers over 10 000 square kilometres from the Great Dividing Range to the South Coast, including the Geelong and Ballarat greater districts.
-According to the Dreamtime legend, Wadawurrung Country was created over 60 000 years ago, when ‘Bunjil’, a Wedge-tailed eagle, summoned six men, all who were birds, to help create the land, the people and all living organisms.
+Serendip Sanctuary is located in the traditional country of the Wadawurrung people.
+Wadawurrung country covers over 10000 sqkm from the Great Dividing Range to the South Coast, including the Geelong and Ballarat greater districts.
+According to the Dreamtime legend, Wadawurrung country was created over 60,000 years ago, when ‘Bunjil’, a wedge-tailed eagle, summoned six men, all who were birds, to help create the land, the people and all living organisms.
 Bunjil taught the people social laws and rules, and how to respect the land of his creation.
 Once Bunjil had finished, he gathered his wives and his children, ordering ‘Belin-Belin’, who was in charge of the winds, to release a wind so strong it created the trees and plants.
 Belin-Belin's final release of wind was so strong it carried Bunjil and his family to the heavens.
 Bunjil became the star, Altair and his wives became stars on either side of him.

 History

-The first European settlers arrived in Geelong in 1836, entering Wadawurrung Country.
+The first European settlers arrived in Geelong in 1836, entering Wadawurrung country.
 The rapid colonisation introduced a wave of disruption on the land, people, animals and culture.
-Country dispossession, language erasure and cultural nomenclature were prolifically diminishing Wadawurrung culture.
+Country dispossession, language erasure and cultural nomenclature diminished Wadawurrung culture.
 The Wadawurrung population began to perish following the introduction of foreign disease including smallpox, plagues, and sexually transmitted diseases that were carried by the European settlers and their animals.
-Traditional native animals became endangered from the failed fusion of exotic animals such as rabbits, foxes, and dogs, that preyed on traditional animals and food vegetation resources.
+Native animals became endangered from the introduction of exotic animals such as rabbits, foxes, and dogs that preyed on traditional animals and food vegetation resources.
 Wadawurrung culture never recovered from the rapid colonisation and subsequent environmental, health and culture changes, thus diminished their prevalence as a result.

 Facilities

-Serendip Sanctuary is fitted with various tourist-friendly facilities for recreational, educational and bird watching purposes.
+Serendip Sanctuary includes facilities for recreational, educational and bird watching purposes.
 Facilities include: